 There is probably no other word that invokes fear in people as much as that of cancer.
 Since it is so often viewed with an air of fatalism, those who successfully battle the disease are beating the odds.
 Regardless of whether someone is currently undergoing cancer therapy or is in remission, an important goal is to stay as healthy as possible.
 A critical way of doing this is to take care of the immune system.

 The body’s own immune system is capable of kicking cancer’s ass all by itself.
 The complex organization of organs, cells, and compounds has caused a lot of interest in the scientific community.
-In particular, the
+In particular, the T-cells are capable of targeting specific antigens on the surface of cancer cells and destroying them.

-doctors at the University of Pennsylvania have developed a new type of gene therapy that is proving to be highly effective in curing leukemia.
+In fact, doctors at the University of Pennsylvania have developed a new type of gene therapy that is proving to be highly effective in curing leukemia.
 Many other conventional therapies implement immunotherapy, which involves using the immune system to combat cancer.

 Since many of the chemotherapeutic agents used in traditional treatment kill off both healthy and diseased cells, it makes sense that staying healthy during and after cancer treatment is dependent upon building a strong immune system.
 So what affects the immune system?
 Here are five common considerations: